dewi-alliance/hotspot-manufacturers/template.md

 * Willingness to submit a prototype for audit, and sharing those audit results publicly (pass or fail) Yes or No?

 ## Hardware Information (required)
 * The approved security element is an ECC608.
 If you would like to use an alternative security element your HIP19 will require additional review, please email DeWi (christina@dewi.org).
-Which security (swarm) element are you using?
+* Which security implementation (ECC608, TPM, TrustZone, other) are you using?
 * Which LoRa chipset are you planning to use in your gateway? (ie SX1302/03 & SX1250s or SX1301/08 & SX1255/57)
 We recommend you don't use the SX1301 in new designs
-* Where are you sourcing your components from?
-* How many radio modules/ concentrators can you procure?
+* What is the CPU?

 ## Manufacturing Information (required)
 * Have you built and delivered radio hardware products before?
 * Have you built gateways before?
 * How many gateways did you make?
 * If you have not built gateways before, are you using a third party manufacturer?
 This is the single largest risk with most hardware ventures.
 If possible please provide information about your manufacturing partners and supply chain.
+* Where are you sourcing your components from?
+* How many radio modules/ concentrators can you procure?

 ## Proof of Identity
 Per typical KYC/AML procedures, proof of identity for major shareholders (25%+ ownership) will be expected to be provided privately to representatives from Helium Inc or DeWi board members.
 This will be attested and publicly confirmed by those representatives, e.g. as GitHub comments.